carly1900/matryoshkryption/README.md

 ### Part 1
 Wow!
 I heard about that conf from 31C3 on file formats tweaks and the result is pretty impressive.

-Will you find what is hidden inside that matryioshka?
+Will you find what is hidden inside that matryoshka?

 ### Part 2